“How To Get Fat without Really Trying”

 There’s a clear connection between farming subsidies and obesity rates, a link that’s only recently being discussed publicly.
 In the recent past, such linkage has been routinely denied by most policy makers.

 Obvious questions are being asked, such as why corn, and thereby its derivatives such as sugar corn syrup is subsidized at a level 20 times more than fruits and vegetables?

-Corn syrup is highly processed and is put into thousand of foods.
-Corn is in soda, where it’s called “high fructose corn syrup”, and it’s hot dogs too.
+Industrialized food makers put corn syrup is highly processed into thousand of foods.
+Corn is in soda, where it’s called “high fructose corn syrup”, and it is hot dogs too.

 There are between 30,000 – 50, 000 product in a typical supermarket, the overwhelming majority being processed food made with subsidized, unhealthy “non-food”.